softwarefactory-project/sf-docs/docs/contributor/contributor.rst

 Newly built packages are available in the zuul-rpm-build directory.

-Use the "--noclean" argument to speed-up the process.
-This argument prevents the mock environment to be destroyed and rebuilt but does not clean the zuul-rpm-build directory so you might want to clean it first.
+Use the "--noclean" argument to speed the process up.
+This argument prevents the mock environment from being destroyed and rebuilt, but does not clean the zuul-rpm-build directory so you might want to clean it first.

 .. code-block:: bash

  rm -Rf ./zuul-rpm-build/* && ./zuul_rpm_build.py --noclean --project software-factory/zuul

-Multiple packages to rebuild can be specified.
+Multiple packages can be specified to trigger their builds.

 .. code-block:: bash

  rm -Rf ./zuul-rpm-build/* && ./zuul_rpm_build.py --noclean --project software-factory/zuul --project software-factory/nodepool

-No public DNS entry exist for the Software Factory koji host (where all SF packages are built and stored) so for the time being you should:
+There is no public DNS entry for the Software Factory koji host (where all SF packages are built and stored); to access our koji instance, you must edit your hosts file like this:

 .. code-block:: bash